imjoseangel/sandbox/kubernetes/netdebug/README.md

 Find the name under `Non-authoritative answer:` and the IP associated.
 In the example `93.184.216.34`.

-Under *using this filter:* option in the main screen, input:
+Under *using this filter:* option on the main screen, input:

 `tcp port http or port 53 or dst host 93.184.216.34`